 No, typically there is no pain associated with this condition.
-However, occasionally, if there is a very tight band associated with some skin breakdown or infection, there may be minor discomfort.
+However, occasionally, if your child has a very tight band that causes skin breakdown or infection, there may be minor discomfort.

-What are the different types of amniotic band syndrome?
+What are the complications of amniotic band syndrome?

 Who gets amniotic band syndrome?

-Amniotic band syndrome can occur in any newborn infant.
-There is no pattern of inheritance.
+Amniotic band syndrome can occur in any newborn infant; it is not an inherited condition.
 This condition occurs in approximately one in 15,000 newborns.

 What causes amniotic band syndrome?

-Although there are many theories, the cause of amniotic band syndrome has not been determined.
+Although there are many theories, researchers have not yet determined the cause of amniotic band syndrome.

 What are the main issues related to amniotic band syndrome?

-At the very least, your child will be treated by the hand surgeon and a certified hand therapist.
-If your baby has club foot, a pediatric orthopaedic surgeon will be involved, and a craniofacial surgeon (who may also be a pediatric hand surgeon) will treat cleft lip and palate if present.
-In addition, a developmental pediatrician is sometimes involved in the care of babies with amniotic band syndrome.
+Initially, the hand surgeon and a certified hand therapist will treat your child.
+If your baby has clubfoot, a pediatric orthopaedic surgeon will be involved.
+If your baby has a cleft lip or palate, a craniofacial surgeon (who may also be a pediatric hand surgeon) will treat that condition.
+In addition, a developmental pediatrician may be involved in the care of your baby with amniotic band syndrome.

 Will we get to know our surgeon?